grafana/writers-toolkit/docs/sources/write/links/index.md

 ## Link to grafana.com pages

-Use a fully qualified URL with version substitution syntax (if needed).
+Use a full URL with version substitution syntax (if needed).

-Version substitution is necessary for fully qualified URLs to link to the correct version of documentation.
+Version substitution is necessary for full URLs to link to the correct version of documentation.
 Usually, this is the current version of documentation.

-In versioned documentation, ensure that you set the appropriate version in the root `_index.md` file for your documentation.
+In versioned documentation, set the correct version in the root `_index.md` file for your documentation.
-For example, the following YAML, merged with the existing front matter in the root `_index.md` file sets `GRAFANA_VERSION` to be `latest` for that page and all child pages.
+The following YAML example merges with the existing front matter in the root `_index.md` file, and sets `GRAFANA_VERSION` to be `latest` for that page and all child pages.

 ```yaml
 cascade: